foxfox59/lyllyplayer/README.md

 Supports login cookies from browser if you have **node.js**, but not required for playback in most cases.
 Supports either pasting a direct Youtube playlist ID/URL or searching from Youtube.

 Imports .m3u playlists.
 Generates playlists from supported local audio file folders (.mp3, .wav, .flac, .m4a, .aac, .ogg, .opus, .wma, .aiff, .aif, .aifc).
-Can save and load playlists for later use.
+Can save and load playlists for later use both in internal format and .M3U
 Tested also with simple icecast/shoutcast streams either via .m3u playlist or direct URL.
-Support for limited custom skins (basically a picture on top of the UI, either stretched, tiled or best fit) with a default, automatic, custom or Windows themed color tint.
+Support for basic custom theming with a default, automatic, custom or Windows themed color tint.
 Can be switched between light/dark modes (although the feature is crude)
 Simple visualizer: off, VU bars, or a frequency spectrum

 **and so much more!** (not really that much, those were the main features :D)